 Adderall and Ritalin are commonly abused among college and high school students, particularly during exam time, due to their ability to increase mental focus, concentration, and motivation.
 These stimulants can also provide feelings of euphoria, exhilaration, along with increased mental energy.

 When used improperly, these medications pose a serious medical risk, including low pulse, low blood pressure, slowed or arrested breath, coma, unconsciousness, and even death.
-The risk of death rises if these opiods are taken with alcohol or depressants.
+The risk of death rises when taken with alcohol or depressants.

 Depressants and Sedatives

-Helping a Loved One with a Prescription Drugs Addiction
+Helping a Loved One Struggling with Addictive Prescription Drugs